errbotio/errbot/docs/user_guide/plugin_development/testing.rst

 Testing your plugins
 ====================

-Just as Err has tests that validates that it behaves correctly so should your plugin.
-Err is tested using Python's py.test_ module and because we already provide some utilities for that we highly advise you to use `py.test` too.
+Just as Errbot has tests that validates that it behaves correctly so should your plugin.
+Errbot is tested using Python's py.test_ module and because we already provide some utilities for that we highly advise you to use `py.test` too.

 We're going to write a simple plugin named `myplugin.py` with a `MyPlugin` class.
 It's tests will be stored in `test_myplugin.py` in the same directory.

 Interacting with the bot
 ------------------------